 Remove three bolts that hold the rack bushings and lower rack.
 A floor jack helps.
-Note polyurethane bushings in old rack
+Note polyurethane bushings in old rack. (yellow arrows photograph below).

 Note: This modification should only be installed if the original rack bushings are undamaged.
 I do not recommend this modification as a means of "fixing" damaged or worn steering rack bushings.

-First I acquired shock absorber bushings (available from any auto parts store) and, using the new polyurethane bushings as a guide, cut off approx 1/4" from the new bushing.
+First I acquired shock absorber bushings (available from any auto parts store) and, using the end of new polyurethane bushings as a guide, cut off approx. 1/4" from the new bushing.
 (See photographs below)

 Photograph of the modified rack bushings installed on the passenger side.

 Remove plug or grease fitting from the rack, and using a small screwdriver, locate the rack center.
 Align steering wheel to center.
 Align road wheels straight and fit tie rod ends.
-Screw tie rods in or out as necessary to maintain the wheels in the straight-ahead position.
-You are not trying to align the wheels, just making it possible to drive to the alignment shop without destroying the front tires.
+Screw tie rods in or out as necessary to maintain the wheels in the straight ahead position.
+You are not trying to align the wheels, just making it possible to drive to the alignment shop without destroying the front tires. (green arrow photograph below).

 Rack installation completed.
-New power steering high pressure hose, (visible in photograph) is secured after the rack is installed.
+New power steering high pressure hose, (yellow arrow photograph below) is secured after the rack is installed.